- VISAS, STAY CERTIFICATES, AND RESIDENCE PERMITS, IN GENERAL

 4. What is the duration of stay for the new visa classifications and residence permits?

 Stay certificates and “short-term” visas will be issued for a maximum stay of 180 days.
 (EEAL, art.
 34; State Council regs, art.
 36(4)).

 An employment-type residence permit may be issued valid for 90 days to 5 years.
 (EEAL, art.
 30).
 In contrast, a residence permit issued other than for employment may be issued valid for 180 days to five years.
 (EEAL, art.
 30).

-The law and State Council regulations don’t specify how, within those ranges, to decide the length of stay for a particular individual’s stay visa or residence certificate.
+The law and State Council regulations don’t specify how, within those ranges, to decide the length of stay for a particular individual’s stay certificate, visa, or residence certificate.
 Local practices vary.
 According to the Beijing provisional procedures, for example:

 |RESIDENCE PERMIT TYPE||Period of Validity|